What is a House Call?

 Perhaps you may recall a time from your childhood when a family physician would make a house call to your home.
 If not you, an older relative may remember those times.
 In the 1930s, doctors were reported to see and treat patients in their home about 40% of the time.
 The iconic doctor bags, carried by these pioneers included space for diagnostic and common treatment regimens, for the convenience of the ill in the community.

-We have grown accustomed to home goods being delivered to our front door via Amazon, and with the touch of a button Uber Eats can bring many of our favorite restaurants to us.
-The desire and ease for ordering up these services has actually made the idea of house calls seem feasible again.
+We have grown accustomed to home goods being delivered to our front door via Amazon, and with the touch of a button, Uber Eats can bring many of our favorite restaurants to us.
+The desire and ease of ordering up these services have actually made the idea of house calls seem feasible again.
 Out of convenience, a mother with three toddlers could order a house call when one child is sick rather than bundling up her entire gang to head to the pediatrician.
-Or, someone with a back spasm or flu like symptoms could stay in bed at home while waiting for their house call to avoid sitting painfully in a waiting room or exposing others to contagious illness.
-The elderly, who make up near 20% of the American population, are more likely to have limited mobility and house calls can provide medical care that makes sense, especially for those with chronic diseases that require close follow up.
-Finally, professionals who find it difficult to miss hours of work to see the doctor are finding house or office calls for minor medical issues allow them to receive care while maintaining their productivity at work.
+Or, someone with a back spasm or flu-like symptoms could stay in bed at home while waiting for their house call to avoid sitting painfully in a waiting room or exposing others to a contagious illness.
+The elderly, who make up near 20% of the American population, are more likely to have limited mobility and house calls can provide medical care that makes sense, especially for those with chronic diseases that require close follow-up.
+Finally, professionals who find it difficult to miss hours of work to see the doctor are finding house or office calls for minor medical issues that allow them to receive care while maintaining their productivity at work.

 House calls are the ultimate privacy screen.
-Despite best efforts to protect health information, an individual can run into friends, colleagues, or neighbors in any given waiting room.
-When privacy is regarded as important, a house call provides desired anonymity as well as a no nonsense way to see a provider in the comfort of one’s own environment.
+Despite the best efforts to protect health information, an individual can run into friends, colleagues, or neighbors in any given waiting room.
+When privacy is regarded as important, a house call provides desired anonymity as well as a no-nonsense way to see a provider in the comfort of one’s own environment.

 An average physician office visit lasts 15 minutes or less.
-Satisfaction surveys indicate both provider and patients feeling rushed, and lack of quality time is noted commonly.
+Satisfaction surveys indicate both providers and patients feeling rushed, and lack of quality time is noted commonly.
 A house call may last up to an hour, depending on examination or treatment needs.
-This allows a greater level of comfort and more time to have in depth conversations that address health and wellness concerns.
+This allows a greater level of comfort and more time to have in-depth conversations that address health and wellness concerns.

 How do you know a house call is right for you?